Suvarnabhumi Airport (pronounced ‘Suwanapoom’, airport code BKK) is the main Bangkok International hub, located about 30km east of the capital itself.

-Suvarnabhumi Airport is often incorrectly cited as the largest single terminal building in the world, but it is actually only the 4th.
-However, the Thais do retain some global bragging rights with the control tower, which is apparently the tallest.
+Suvarnabhumi Airport is often incorrectly cited as the largest single terminal building in the world – it is actually only the 4th.
+However, the Thais do retain some global bragging rights with their control tower, which is apparently the tallest.

 Suvarnabhumi Airport is laid out over 4 Floors, marked as 1 to 4 with the basement, home of the Airport Rail Link, ARL, an additional area marked as 1B.